rohanshad/cellranger_dispatch/README.md

 	```
 	vim ~/.bashrc
 	```
-	Hit 'i' on the keyboard and add these two lines somewhere:
+	Hit 'i' on the keyboard and add these two lines, and then enter ```:wq``` as described previously to save and quit when done.

 	```
 	export PATH="$GROUP_HOME/single_cell/cellranger-6.1.2:$PATH"